marcelgln/meta-mgi/README.md

 static IP address at 192.168.1.1 (configured in /etc/network/interfaces) and a DHCP server (dnsmasq)

 ## Known issues
-This meta layer is far from complete, but it generates an image which can be flashed to and SD card and boots on an RPI Zero-W
+This meta layer is far from complete, but it generates an image which can be flashed to and SD card and boots on an RPI Zero-W.
-Normally Yocto created a symlink (without tiemstamp) to the last sdcard image build, this symlink is missing here.
+Normally Yocto creates a symlink (without timestamp) to the last sdcard image build, this symlink is currently not created.

 ## Next steps
 * Implement boot partition selection